-If you are retired and living from your portfolio, you will have to withdraw money from the portfolio to pay for your expenses.
-For this, you have to sell shares and use the proceeds to live.
+If you are retired and living from your portfolio, you will have to withdraw money to pay for your expenses.
+You have to sell shares and use the proceeds to live.

 But how often should you do that?
 Does it even matter (hint: it does!)?
-This is what we are going to see in this article.
-I am going to use historical to simulate different withdrawal frequencies for different Safe Withdrawal Rates.
+This is what we see in this article.
+I use historical to simulate different withdrawal frequencies for different Safe Withdrawal Rates.

 I will assume you are familiar with the Trinity Study and how to retire based on your portfolio.
 Otherwise, you should read the previous article and come back here.

 When you live from your portfolio based on your Safe Withdrawal Rate, you will sell your shares from the stock market and live from this money.